How to Seafood Appetizer

 Salt and pepper

-I hope that you enjoy making these mouth-watering party crostinis and you make them for your next gathering!
-And if you or your guests are novice seafood eaters, I hope that these little appetizers are open the door to adding fish to your meals.
+I hope that you enjoy making these easy seafood appetizers and you make them for your next gathering!
+And if you or your guests are novice seafood eaters, I hope that these little appetizers are open the door to adding fish to their meals.
 As an Asheville Registered Dietitian Nutritionist, I love helping others find delicious ways to improve their health!
 You can find even more menu and recipe ideas on the Vine Ripe Nutrition Blog and more about me here!
 Time to get this party started!